-Saint Xavier launches its Weekend College with four baccalaureate programs -- business administration, criminal justice, humanities and nursing.
+Saint Xavier launches its Weekend College with four baccalaureate programs -- business administration, criminal

 Saint Xavier establishes a Campus Ministry program and selects a lay person as the program's first director.

 After considerable discussion, Saint Xavier becomes coeducational, enrolling its first undergraduate males for January 1969.